ajaykumarns/ajaykumarns.github.io/content/posts/crewai-local-models/index.md

 ## Conclusion

 Overall, experimenting with CrewAI and running these models locally was an enjoyable experience.
 For my specific use case of automated book writing, Qwen2.5:3b provided the best balance of quality and performance among the local models tested.
-CrewAI’s flow-based system proved robust for managing complex, multi-stage content creation.
+CrewAI's flow-based system proved robust for managing complex, multi-stage content creation.

-If you’re interested in experimenting with CrewAI and local models, check out my [implementation on GitHub](https://github.com/ajaykumarns/snippets/blob/main/crewai_bookwriter/book_writer.py) and adapt it to your needs.
+If you're interested in experimenting with CrewAI and local models, check out my [implementation on GitHub](https://github.com/ajaykumarns/snippets/blob/main/crewai_bookwriter/book_writer.py) and adapt it to your needs.

 ---